 Cognitive behavioural therapy is a tried and tested technique for overcoming anxiety and even severe depression.

-Bringing CBT into the workplace can have a range of positive effects on employees, offering them an outlet for any negative thoughts and improving and maintaining their mental health and wellbeing.
+Bringing CBT into the workplace can have a range of positive effects on employees, offering them an outlet for any negative thoughts and improving and maintaining their mental health and wellbeing within the workplace.

 What is cognitive behavioural therapy?